A 'big sigh' for Baraclough as Windsor Park erupts

 "It's part of the game.
 I just tried to block it out," Baraclough said about those calling for him to be sacked.

-"I don't think it helps because I think it can get on to the players, and that's something I'm saddened about.
+"I don't think it helps because it can get on to the players, and that's something I'm saddened about.

 "Hopefully the fans can see what we're trying to do and they show some patience, because I believe that when at our strongest we're a match for anybody."